metrixorg/MetrixSDK-UnitySample/README.en.md

 </div>

 <h3 id=setFlushEventsOnClose>Flush all events</h3>
-Using this function, you can specify that when the application is closed, all events buffered in the device, should be sent or not:
+Using this function, you can specify whether when the application is closed, all events buffered in the device, should be sent or not:
 <br>
 <div dir=ltr>